-Nearly half of all adults over 30 in the U.S. have some form of periodontal disease according to the Centers for Disease Control and Prevention.
-Gum disease is the most common type and is primarily caused by bacteria.
+Nearly half of all adults over 30 in the U.S. have gum disease at some point in their lives according to the Centers for Disease Control and Prevention.

 Healthy gums are essential to an overall healthy mouth, so they need proper dental care treatments and good hygiene to prevent disease.
 Effective treatment of gum disease begins with a comprehensive examination to identify the cause of the problem.